amyhupe/amyhupe.co.uk/src/articles/2021-11-29-best-laid-plans.md

 In 1941, my grandmother—my Dad’s Mum—was at home celebrating her daughter Joanna’s 2nd birthday.
 In the middle of the festivities, a German fighter plane dropped a bomb on the house.
 Joanna was killed instantly and my grandmother was badly injured, narrowly missing a leg amputation.

 On 1 April 1950, my other grandmother—my Mum’s Mum—was waiting for a taxi to take her to the church to marry my grandfather, who was nervously pacing while he waited for her arrival.
-The taxi, having been booked fairly last minute—for 1 April—assumed it was an April Fools’ joke and never turned up.
+The taxi, having been booked fairly last minute and on 1 April, assumed it was an April Fools’ joke and never turned up.
 My grandmother had no choice but to run into the street and hitchhike to her wedding.

 In October 2016 I went to pick up a new kitten.
 He was the only boy in the litter and I’d chosen him from some pictures the owners had sent me.
 He had huge blue eyes, great big paws and a little white patch over one eye.
 I couldn’t wait to bring him home.
 I arrived at the house and was shown to the kittens.
 They handed him to me, and it was—on his part at least—disdain at first sight.
 He pushed his tiny paws into my chest with all his might, craning away from me and mewling desperately to be put down.
 I knew in my heart of hearts: this was not my cat.